StarRocks/starrocks/docs/en/table_design/indexes/Prefix_index_sort_key.md

 ### Can the Prefix index be modified?

-If the characteristics of queries in the business scenario evolve and columns other than the prefix fields are frequently used in query filter conditions, the existing Prefix index can not filter data and the query performance may not be ideal.
-Then you can also create a [synchronous materialized view](../../using_starrocks/Materialized_view-single_table.md) based on this table and choose other columns commonly used as conditional columns to form the Prefix index, which can improve performance for these queries.
-But note that it will increase storage space.
+If the characteristics of queries in the business scenario evolve and columns other than the prefix fields are frequently used in the query filter conditions, the existing Prefix index can not filter data and the query performance may not be ideal.

 Since v3.3, the sort keys of Duplicate Key tables, Aggregate tables, and Unique Key tables can be modified.
 And since v3.0, the sort keys of Primary Key tables can be modified.
 The sort keys in Duplicate Key tables and Primary Key tables can be combination of any sort columns.
-The sort keys in Aggregate tables and Unique Key tables must include all key columns, but the order of the columns does not need to be consistent with the key columns.
+The sort keys in Aggregate tables and Unique Key tables must include all key columns, but the order of these columns does not need to be consistent with the key columns.

 Alternatively, you can also create [synchronous materialized views](../../using_starrocks/Materialized_view-single_table.md) based on this table and choose other columns commonly used as conditional columns to form the Prefix index, which can improve performance for these queries.
 But note that it will increase storage space.